Traveling Outside the Box: Alternative Experiences for Your Next Trip

-Whether your particular brand of bliss involves spa treatments, classes, yoga, healthy eating, meditation, or breathtaking views, these trips can leave you completely rejuvenated and ready to take on the world.
+Whether your particular brand of bliss involves spa treatments, classes, yoga, healthy eating, meditation, or breathtaking views, these alternative travel experiences can leave you completely rejuvenated and ready to take on the world.
 Head to Bali for spa treatments and fitness classes, journey to Morocco for surfing and beachside yoga, or visit Costa Rica to detox with organic farming and wildlife hiking.

 Find Your Inner Farmer with WWOOFing

 WWOOF, or World Wide Opportunities on Organic Farms, enables travelers to live and work on a farm for a period of time.
 Gain experience in a new field while promoting sustainability and discovering a new part of the planet.
 There are WWOOFing opportunities all over the globe: choose between making wine in Italy, planting trees in Tanzania, cultivating crops in Australia, or hundreds of other opportunities.

 WWOOFers work 4-6 hours per day, and although they aren’t given money for their services, they are compensated with food and accommodation.
 Stays can range anywhere from several days to six months.
 Tasks vary from farm to farm and day to day, but each offers a unique experience you likely won’t find again in your lifetime.
 And who knows?
 Maybe you’ll find out that you were always destined to be a beet farmer or beekeeper.